awsdocs/aws-sct-user-guide/doc_source/CHAP_GettingStarted.md

    If you are converting a data warehouse schema, there are also aspects you need to consider before doing the conversion\.
 For more information, see [Converting data warehouse schemas to Amazon Redshift using AWS SCT](CHAP_Converting.DW.md)\.

 1. Applying the schema conversion to your target\.
-For more information about applying a source schema conversion, see [Using the AWS SCT user interface](CHAP_UserInterface.md)\.
+For more information about applying a source schema conversion, see [Applying the converted code](CHAP_UserInterface.md#CHAP_UserInterface.ApplyingConversion)\.

 1. You can also use AWS SCT to convert SQL stored procedures and other application code\.
 For more information, see [Converting application SQL using AWS SCT](CHAP_Converting.App.md)